 The retina most often looks red or orange because there are many blood vessels right behind it.
-An ophthalmoscope allows a health care provider to see through your pupil and lens to the retina.
+An ophthalmoscope allows your health care provider to see through your pupil and lens to the retina.
 Sometimes photos or special scans of the retina can show things that the provider cannot see just by looking at the retina through the ophthalmoscope.
 If other eye problems block the provider's view of the retina, ultrasound can be used.

 Anyone who experiences these vision problems should get a retinal examination: